Skip to main content

 • Break down the list by room : Starting a list from scratch can be a daunting task.
 Simplify the process by breaking down the list into rooms.

 • Keep detailed records : The more detailed, the better.
-Include as much information as possible, especially for high ticket items.
+Include as much information as possible, especially for high-ticket items.

 • Include dates : If possible, include the date of purchase in your records.

 • Don’t forget about the small stuff : The small things add up.
-Don’t forget to include things like clothing, accessories, shoes, grooming kits.
+Don’t forget to include things like clothing, accessories, shoes, and grooming kits.
 Every dollar counts.

 • Include receipts for high ticket items : Try to keep receipts for all high ticket items.
-Keep the paper copy and scan it, so you have a digital record of the receipt.
+Keep the paper copy and scan it so you have a digital record of the receipt.

 • Don’t forget the garage and outdoor property : Many homeowners forget to include personal items in the garage, shed, and backyard.
 Make sure to include these in your inventory checklist.